‘Girl Meets World’ Canceled? Fans React To The Potential News

 — Chuck Mirarchi???? (@ChuckMirarchi) December 30, 2016

 Since there are conflicting reports between members of the cast and the writers, fans are going to have to use other information at their disposal in order to try and figure out if Girl Meets World has been canceled or not.
-Sadly, the final episode of season three may give away all the information that is needed.
+Sadly, the final episode of Season 3 may give away all the information that is needed.

-The final episode of season three is titled “Girl Meets Goodbye.”
+The final episode of Season 3 is titled “Girl Meets Goodbye.”
 If the title alone was not ominous enough, the cast list of every character appearing on this episode is so large that you would typically only see it as part of a reunion show when a television series was going to be filming its final episode.

 Aside from the main characters, Shawn Hunter, Mr. Feeny, Eric Matthews, Mr. Turner, Alan Matthews, Amy Matthews, Minkus, Harley Kiner, and Morgan Matthews will all be part of “Girl Meets Goodbye.”